cloudberry-contrib/cbcopy/README.md

 **Common Issue**: Many users encounter connection failures when using hostname for `--dest-host` because the hostname cannot be resolved from the source cluster nodes.

 **Problem**: When you specify a hostname (e.g., `--dest-host=dest-warehouse-cluster`) instead of an IP address, all nodes in the source cluster must be able to resolve this hostname to the correct IP address.
-If the hostname resolution fails on any source cluster node, the migration will fail with errors such as `could not write to copy program: Broken pipe` or `extra data after last expected column`, which can be triggered by network issues.
+If the hostname resolution fails on any source cluster node, the migration will fail with errors such as `could not write to copy program: Broken pipe` which can be triggered by network issues.

 #### `cbcopy_helper` Not Deployed